The Flood Is Coming. The Ammonia Industry Isn’t Ready.

 Those people are disappearing.
 Not in ten years.
 Now.

-So picture this: a facility that’s already running lean on experienced staff gets five new hires who just came out of a trade certification program.
+A facility that’s already running lean on experienced staff gets five new hires who just came out of a trade certification program.
 They’re eager.
 They passed the tests.
 They have the credentials.
 But they’ve never smelled ammonia.
 They’ve never heard a compressor backspin.
 They’ve never had to make a judgment call at 2 AM about whether to shut down a system that needs to be running production at 5.

 Who trains them?
 The one remaining senior tech who’s already stretched across three facilities?
 The documentation that was last updated when Obama was in office?